 COVERAGE: This variable amalgamates the responses given at SCQUAL, UNIQUAL, WOQUAL, GSQUAL and OTQUAL in order to identify whether a respondent has received this particular qualification.
+Not used in HiQual22.

 NOTES: This is a derived variable, please see User Guide Volume 4 for further guidance.